Gertinjo/Personal-project-php/README.md

-So i want a Library Management System where you can menage books and me mat sa koh e man librin.
+So i want a Book Management System where you can menage books and me mat sa koh e man librin.
 2 role